abcnorio/nspawn-aiml/Readme.md

 ```

 If the output is correct, your GPU works inside the container.
-We switch now to a user on the host, not as `root`, because we deal now with X forward from container to the host to be able to use a browser for later webUI interaction.
+We switch now to the desktop user on the host on a new terminal, not as `root`, because we deal now with X-forward from container to the host to be able to use a browser for later webUI interaction.

 > [!CAUTION]
 > Never allow a `xhost +` on your computer, then everybody can connect via X (!)
 We restrict it to `local`.